inet-framework/inet-tutorials/wireless/doc/step3.rst

 representing recent successful receptions in the physical layer.

-Host B is in the transmission range of host R1, and R1 could potentially relay A's packets, but it drops them, because routing is not configured yet (it will be configured in a later step).
+Host B is in the transmission range of host R1, and R1 could potentially relay A's packets, but it drops them because routing is not configured yet (it will be configured in a later step).
 Therefore no packets are received by host B.